lyteword/chspurgeon-tod/volume-3/psalm-67.md

 2\.Man to God:&nbsp;*shall fear him.*&nbsp;

-## WORK UPON THE SIXTY-SEVENTH PSALM
+## Works Upon The Sixty-Seventh Psalm

 In&nbsp;*"The Works of*&nbsp;JOHN BOYS, "1626, folio, pp. 42-45, there is an Exposition of this Psalm.